 Next was a small, privately owned family wine tasting at La Casa di Bricciano.
 You should probably call ahead to book, we got so lucky being the only ones there.
 The kind lady running the tastings gave us multiple wines to try as we talked with her about our trip and upcoming ideas of where to go.
 She was so kind to accommodate us and provided a truly personal touch to our trip.
 The views were outstanding from her adorable garden and lovely patio area.

 Riecine was our last stop.
 Again the views from the tasting were phenomenal.
 We met another American couple from Washington DC who were also doing a long Europe trip.
-They had a baby and showed us it may be possible to travel in the future as well.
+They had a baby and showed us it may be possible to travel in the future with children as well.
 We got a small tour to see the wine making process and learned so much about the quality and purity of the wine that is so strictly enforced.
 You need to pass several checks to be called a Chianti Classico.

 All in all we adored this region and strongly recommend staying in a small village and really taking your time to explore and wander throughout.
 Renting a car is a must!
 Although day trip tours from Florence were available, traversing Tuscany by car is absolutely the way to go for an unforgettable experience.